-(Left to right) Michael and Rachel Parsons, Lorraine McNamara, and Quinn Carpenter share a common goal: representing the United States in the Winter Olympics.
+(Top, Left to right) Michael and Rachel Parsons, Lorraine McNamara, and Quinn Carpenter share a common goal: representing the United States in the Winter Olympics.
+Below: McNamara and Quinn.
 Photos by Robin Ritoss.

 As a kid, biology major Michael Parsons told his mother he wanted to play ice hockey.
 She agreed but insisted he learn to figure skate first so he would have strong skills on the ice.
 He has not stopped skating since.
 At the 2016 World Junior Championship, Parsons won the silver medal for ice dancing with his sister and partner, Rachel.